lukfd/farmerselevator/README.md

 **1.0.1**

+- [x] move to mysql
+- [x] fix profile image

+**1.0.2**

+- [ ] Populate map in index page with elevators addresses
+- [ ] Save PDF when new orders
-- [ ] General bug fixes
+- [ ] Restrict to who can signup as elevator
 - [ ] Send email when sign-up
-- [ ] Restrict to who can signup as elevator
-- [ ] Save PDF when new orders
-- [ ] Populate map in index page with elevators addresses

-**1.0.2**

 - [ ] Security check (SQL injection)
 - [ ] Save who has sent messages in /chat